 © 2011 by Alyssa Davis all rights reserved; content may not be copied, rewritten, or republished without written permission.

-There are many different styles and textures of carpet available on the market.
+There are many different styles and textures of carpet available on the market today.
 From looped Berbers to piles to patterns, choosing the right carpet for your home can be challenging.
 To better understand the options available, it is important to know a little bit about the different styles and where in the home they work best.

 Berbers of Nylon, Olefin, and Wool

 Berber carpet is a looped carpet that has a history of being long-wearing and durable.
 It is composed of many loops that are fashioned together to create a tight weave.
 Berbers are good for low-traffic areas where pet claws and high heels will rarely travel.

 Although they are good and increasingly popular carpets, they have a tendency to snag which creates runs and pulls.
 Since they snag, Berbers are not the best choice for stair carpeting either.

 Berbers can also be challenging when it comes to carpet cleaning, as they often have a matted look after seeing a lot of wear.
 Used sparingly and in rooms where relaxation is the order of the day, Berbers can be a great choice.

 Plush Carpeting for Childrens Bedrooms